-To understand how effective employee onboarding can positively impact your business you first need to understand the impact of a negative onboarding experiences.
+To understand how effective employee onboarding can positively impact your business, you first need to understand the impact of a negative onboarding experience.

 According to research almost 33% of new hires start looking for new employment within the first 6 months of being with your business.
 Furthermore 23% of new hires will leave within their first year, while 90% of new hires decide within the first 6 months if they will leave or stay.

 These findings indicate how integral the first 6 months are for a new employee – and how effective employee onboarding goes beyond just that first day, or week.
 It is the first six months and can be the difference between a turnover or a top performing employee.